ovnanova/aeon/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the MPL-2.0 license.

 ## 🤝 Acknowledgments